 Varied clinical experiences, interprofessional approach

 Evolving technologies have created an important transition in genetic counseling with a newer emphasis on genomics.
-Other considerations for training include preparing students to manage an increasing number of available genetic tests and the development of new reimbursable service delivery models that can serve larger communities.
+Other training includes preparing you to manage an increasing number of available genetic tests and the development of new reimbursable service delivery models that can serve larger communities.

-Gain access to top clinical sites in Boston and throughout New England at the MS in Genetic Counseling program at the MGH Institute.
-Learn in interprofessional teams of students at a graduate school focused exclusively on the health professions.
+Gain access to top clinical sites in Boston and throughout New England and learn in interprofessional teams of students at our graduate school - focused exclusively on the health professions.

 The MS Genetic Counseling Program at MGH Institute of Health Professions prepares genetic counselors to be leaders in the field of genetics and genomics.
 Outstanding clinical and non-clinical fieldwork experiences, expansive research opportunities, dedicated faculty, and an active-learning curriculum create an engaging learning environment that equips genetic counseling students to provide exemplary patient care, recognize and attend to the needs of their clients, effectively communicate complex genetic information, and advance genomics research.

 Team-based learning (TBL) is at the heart of our program.
 Throughout your course of study, you'll work with a team of students with diverse skills and backgrounds.
 Rather than sitting in lecture all day, class time is spent with your team under expert faculty guidance working through real-life clinical problems and scenarios.
 This TBL approach: